stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 In practice, most Python applications interact with databases through higher level libraries, rather than using the DB-API adapters directly.
-The Django framework includes an Object-Relational Mapper (ORM), but for other types of application you should use [SQLAlchemy](http://www.sqlalchemy.org/), which become the standard Python library for database access, and is probably one of the best database toolkit libraries available for any programming language.
+The Django framework includes an Object-Relational Mapper (ORM), but for other types of application you should use [SQLAlchemy](http://www.sqlalchemy.org/), which has become the standard Python library for database programming, and is probably one of the best database toolkit libraries available for any programming language.
 You may use the declarative portion of SQLAlchemy like a standard ORM, but it has many more capabilities.